-La-yu (or rayu) is Japanese Chili Oil infused with garlic, ginger, Tokyo negi greens, roasted sesame oil, red chili pepper flakes, and Sichuan peppercorns.
-This aromatic seasoning adds heat and a hint of sesame flavor to gyoza, ramen, and other popular Japanese-style Chinese foods (Chuka ryori).
-Try it in dipping sauces, dressings, and marinades, or drizzle it onto your food for an extra spicy kick!
+Homemade La-yu is Japanese Chili Oil infused with garlic, ginger, roasted sesame oil, red chili pepper flakes, and Sichuan peppercorns.
+This aromatic seasoning adds heat and a hint of sesame flavor to gyoza, ramen, and other Japanese-style Chinese foods (Chuka ryori).
+Try it in dipping sauces, dressings, and marinades, or drizzle it onto your food for a spicy kick!

 Do you love chili oil with a passion?
 Have you tried making your own?
 Luckily, it’s really easy to make your own spicy condiment at home.
 Today we’ll make Japanese Chili Oil called La-yu (ラー油).
 This homemade la-yu is fragrant, fresh-tasting, and amazingly delicious.
 Thanks to the addition of Sichuan peppercorn, it imparts a unique floral aroma and a tingling sensation.
 The result is quite different from the commercial versions and you will absolutely love drizzling it on everything!

 The best thing about making la-yu at home?
 You can adjust the amount of chili to suit your preference—from mild to extra spicy!

 La-yu (ラー油, 辣油), sometimes spelled as rayu or ra yu, is a Japanese chili-flavored oil made by adding chili peppers to sesame oil and heating the oil to give it spiciness.
 La-yu is mostly used in Japanese-style Chinese foods (Chuka ryori).